ublue-os/website/docs/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [CONTRIBUTING.md Code of Conduct](blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to jorge.castro@gmail.com

 ## I Have a Question

-> If you want to ask a question, ask in the [discussion forum](https://github.com/orgs/ublue-os/discussions)
+> If you want to ask a question, ask in the [discussion forum](https://github.com/orgs/ublue-os/discussions) or come hang out on [the Discord server](https://discord.gg/WEu6BdFEtp)

 ## I Want To Contribute